JaidenAshmore/java-dynamic-sqs-listener/README.md

 The Java Dynamic SQS Listener is a library that simplifies the listening of messages on an [AWS SQS queue](https://aws.amazon.com/sqs/).
-It has been built from the ground up with the goal of making it easily customisable, allowing each component of the library to be easily interchanged if desired, as well as allowing dynamic changes to configuration during runtime, for example the amount of messages being processed concurrently can be changed via a feature flag or other configuration properties.
+It has been built from the ground up with the goal of making it easily customisable, allowing each component of the library to be easily interchanged if desired, as well as allowing dynamic changes to configuration during runtime, for example it could be extended to allow the amount of concurrent processing messages to be controlled by a feature flag.

-To keep the README minimal and easy to digest, the rest of the documentation is kept in the [doc](./doc/documentation.md) folder which provides a more thorough overview of how to use the library.

-## Spring Quick Guide
+## Spring Boot Quick Guide

-The following provides some examples using the Spring Starter for this library. *Note that this library is not Spring specific as the main implementations are kept in the [core module](./core) which is framework agnostic.*
+The following provides some examples using the Spring Boot Starter for this library. *Note that [core](./core) implementation is framework agnostic and therefore is not reliant on Spring.*

-### Using the Spring Starter
+### Using the Spring Boot Starter

 This guide will give a quick guide to getting started for Spring Boot using the Spring Stater.

-Include the maven dependency in your Spring Boot pom.xml:
+#### Maven

 ```xml
 <dependency>